RCGMelvin/git-demo/README.md

 # Demo Git Repository

-This is the first file in this repo. adding a line for rebasing
+This is the first file in this repo.
+Update for emergency
 ## Website Contents

 Please fork this repository